TWC-Software/DaemonMaster/README.md

 Daemon Master is a software which makes it possible to create and manage a Windows-service from any program.
 WARNING SOFTWARE IS IN ALPHA !

+## Pre-release is available!
+You can download the pre-release here: https://github.com/TWC-Software/DaemonMaster/releases

 ## Features
 - Easy and fast creation, deletion and editing of services
 - Creating / Editing new services in realtime